Kong/kubernetes-ingress-controller/keps/0007-kic-performance-test.md

 [docker]: https://www.docker.com/

 ## Motivation
+ - we currently have no profiles, documentation, or determined performance characteristics for the KIC in any Kubernetes or infrastructure environment
+ - we want libraries and tooling that can be run against a Kubernetes cluster and its underlying infrastructure to analyze the performance characteristics of the KIC in that environment
+ - we want our tooling to be open source so end-users can run a performance analysis themselves in their environment

+### Goals
  - provide an isolated and reproducible environment for performance testing
  - continue integration and continue test
  - Visualize testing configuration and results.
  - System distribution

-### Goals
  - Able to run performance pipeline repeatedly
  - Able to collect following performance metrics
     - controller profiling
     - controller memory/cpu consumption
     - ingress config, deck sync, parser cost